 The field of education is constantly evolving.
 We’re a “know better, do better” kind of profession.
 But that doesn’t mean that we (or perhaps more accurately, the powers that actually make decisions in education) always get it right.
 For every great trend (looking at you, anti-racist professional development), there’s an equally terrible one (lesson plan submission, anyone?).
 Following are the current teaching trends we believe we’ll look back on and ask ourselves, “What were we thinking?”:

 Our fixation on standardized assessment is a plague on our educational system.
 And the absolute rigidity with which we approach it is shameful.
-Especially in light of a global pandemic (not to mention the profound inequities in education that it only exacerbated), you’d think it would make sense to pause testing.
-But you’d be sorely disappointed.
-Instead of going full steam ahead and doing what we’ve always done, we should take the opportunity to evaluate standardized testing … period.
+Instead of doing what we’ve always done, we should be evaluating the practice entirely.
 We’ve known for a long time that this type of assessment doesn’t give a full picture of the whole child and that it takes away valuable time and resources from authentic teaching.
 So why are we still doing it? *looks pointedly at test-making companies*

 Kindergarten has experienced a shift since the late 1990s.
 With increased emphasis on student achievement and the establishment of standards, expectations that were once relegated to first and second graders moved down to 5-year-olds.
 But kindergarten was designed as a place for children to play, explore, and develop social skills.
 Frankly, we sacrifice this at our own peril (and that of the children in our care) because these skills are preconditions of academic learning.
 Frustrated with kindergarten burnout (how is that a thing?), more teachers and parents are pushing back and calling for focus on life skills.